triduccc/CS451-inclass/README.md

 The repository contains a file named `db.sql`.

-Run the following command to create:
+Run the following command in the repo folder to create:
 - database
 - MySQL user
 - required tables